Is it perfect?

 Midway through Kenny Chesney's Saturday night country music party, which attracted more than 51,000 fans, I hoofed it to the 300-level and stood in section 337 while Chesney sang "Save it For a Rainy Day" with Old Dominion frontman Matthew Ramsey.

 There was indeed an echo, and, while the music still sounded stadium-level, the vocals of the two singers dissipated by the time they reached the upper deck.

-Still, everyone in my sightline was singing along, so the delay issue that rightly irritated so many at Brooks’ show has been mitigated.
+Still, everyone in my sightline was singing along, so the delay issue that rightly irritated so many at Brooks' show

 At the massive bar near section 232, fans sang along heartily with “Living In Fast Forward,” indicating they could hear the vocals just fine.